-Risk Title Residual Risk Score

-Grand Challenge: Delivery of essential services

-Fiscal Uncertainty 20

-Equal Pay Liability 20

-ICT Security 20

-Failure of key, large scale contractors / service providers 16

-Major incident / service disruption 16

-Significant industrial action 16

-Failure to comply with Health and Safety regulations 16

-Failure to deliver the Capital Investment Programme 15

-Grand Challenge: Reduce poverty and Inequality

-Poverty and Inequality 20

-Impact of Historic Abuse Inquiry 20

-Failure to fulfil duty of care to children and vulnerable adults 15

-Grand Challenge: Increase opportunity and prosperity Impact of the rising cost of living 20
+Risk Title Residual Risk Score Grand Challenge: Delivery of essential services Fiscal Uncertainty 20 ICT Security 20 Failure to successfully deliver Pay and Grading Scheme 20 Failure of key, large scale contractors / service providers 16 Major incident / service disruption 16 Significant industrial action 16 Failure to comply with Health and Safety regulations 16 Failure to deliver the Capital Investment Programme 15 Grand Challenge: Reduce poverty and Inequality Poverty and Inequality 20 Impact of Historic Abuse Inquiry 20 Failure to fulfil duty of care to children and vulnerable adults 15 Grand Challenge: Increase opportunity and prosperity Impact of the rising cost of living 20

 Individual Services maintain and report their own risk registers to their management teams with the corporate risk register reported to the Corporate Management Team and thereafter to FASC.
-The latest report was considered by FASC on 17 May 2023.
-The full report can be found here: Half Yearly Corporate Risk Management Report.
+The latest report was considered by FASC on 1 November 2023.
+The full report can be found here: Half Yearly Corporate Risk Management Report